Ardiyona/Ardiyona/README.md

 <h2 align="left"># 💫 About Me:</h2>
-Hi 👋, I'm Dhiya Rakha Ardiyona
-A student of Information Technology Department (Business Information System)
+Hi 👋, I'm Dhiya Rakha Ardiyona a student of Information Technology Department (Business Information System)

 <br>👨‍💻Currently learning about Web and Game Development<br>🧐Interested in Back End Developer and also Game Developer